IBM/itz-support-public/IBM-On-premise/IBM-On-premise-Runbooks/configure-vpn.md

 ![](images/Vpnuserguide6.png)

-If your connection to the gateway fails, please open a support request.
+If your connection to the gateway fails, please contact support.

 If the connection is successful, you will see the VPN client icon in your system tray (or equivalent)